emilyhorsman/bikeblog/content/posts/kats-bb-1-part-4/index.md

 {{< image src="R0007693.jpg" alt="Kat riding a blue bike with gold accents on a road during golden hour." >}}

-BUT!
-Kat ended up going back to a 1x for a couple of reasons:
+BUT! — and we didn't see this coming because she's a die-hard 2x fan — Kat ended up going back to a 1x for a couple of reasons:

 1. Preferred the experience of a 1x on trails once it had a friction thumb shifter instead of the SRAM trigger shifter she didn't vibe with.
+She likes the simplicity and the ability to dump a lot of gears at once on trails (for changing your gear more than a front shift would do).[^1]
 1. The clearance between the tire and chain in the easiest gear was really tight.
 Even with a 127.5mm spindle bottom bracket.

+[^1]: Kat says even the range of an 11-42t cassette is fine but it's where you put that range that makes the difference.
+So if she shifts through her whole cassette at once on a 2x then it's not enough high-end on the 24t and not enough low-end on the 40t.
+But on a 28t or 32t moving across the entire cassette in one shift movement gets you low or high enough for your sudden need.
+She says a 3x might also accomplish this since she could stay in the middle to simulate this but then still have more range even on top of that.
+But ultimately this bike has enough low-end and high-end for its purpose.

 So, this is the second strike on rear tire width (see [part 1]({{< ref "/posts/kats-bb-1-part-1" >}})).
 Kat decided to axe the rear [Ultradynamico 2.2" MARS](https://ultradynamico.com/products/mars-jff?variant=32926187880533) for a [Panaracer GravelKing SK 2.1"](https://www.panaracerusa.com/products/gravelking-sk-knobby-folding-gravel-tires?variant=37856723828898).
 Clearance issues solved with the chain and chainstay!
 Knobby in the front for traction and knobby in the rear for uhhhh, maximum utility.